 Princeton Times-Republic, Oct.
 16, 1969 – “Alex and Joan Bogucke have gone ‘all out’ to modernize and add more more living space to their residence on the second level of the ASC office addition built several years ago.
 An outside stairway and balcony gives them a ‘ring-side’ place to watch downtown activities.
 This home and the adjacent two-car garage (where the former pop factory stood) with its gray siding and white trim certainly add decided beauty to this property originally built 70 and more years ago.”

-The USDA’s Agricultural Stabilization and Conservation Service still occupied the office at 203 Short Street until October 1984.
+The USDA’s Agricultural Stabilization and Conservation Service occupied the office at 203 Short Street until October 1984.
 The Times-Republic’s coverage of the move was a photo caption.